opendatateam/udata/docs/installation.md

 !!! note
-    We install Cython before all other dependencies because some have an optionnal compilation support for Cython resulting in better performances (mostly XML harvesting).
+    We install Cython before all other dependencies because some have an optional compilation support for Cython resulting in better performances (mostly XML harvesting).